• Skip to main content

 • Author

-Home » nouns » Musume is the Japanese word for ‘daughter’ or ‘young woman’, explained
+Home » nouns » Musume is the Japanese word for ‘daughter’, explained

-Musume is the Japanese word for ‘daughter’ or ‘young woman’, explained
+Musume is the Japanese word for ‘daughter’, explained

 What does “musume” mean in Japanese?

-Native speakers say “musume” to mean ‘daughter’ or ‘young woman’ in Japanese.
-Very simple, I think.
-In this blog post, however, I will explain this word in detail based on its kanji components.
-And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to better understand “musume”.
+Native speakers use musume often to mean a ‘daughter’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I’m explaining this word in detail based on its kanji character.
+And also, I’m explaining how to use it through example sentences.
+My explanations would help Japanese learners understand musume more clearly.
 Then, let’s get started!

 Contents